 Retire in Weeki Wachee, Florida?

-Overview: Weeki Wachee and North Weeki Wachee are essentially one community in northwestern Florida at the southern end of the Big Bend region.
+Overview: Weeki Wachee, North Weeki Wachee and Weeki Wachee Gardens are essentially one community in northwestern Florida at the southern end of the Big Bend region.
 About an hour north of Tampa, the Weeki Wachee area is south and east of the Chassahowitzka Wildlife Management Area, which is adjacent to the Gulf of Mexico.

 Somewhat haphazard neighborhoods with older ranch ramblers mingle with new, well tended custom home subdivisions.
 Glen Lakes is a large, gated golf community.

-Population: 8,200 (Weeki Wachee and North Weeki Wachee combined)
+Population: 10,000 (Weeki Wachee, North Weeki Wachee and Weeki Wachee Gardens combined)